This is the third part in a series on the adoption process, and the previous part is right here if you wanted to follow it in sequence.

 The child will be given some time to absorb this, and the book and video will be left out for them to look at whenever they want.
 It becomes part of their history as well as their future, so they have ultimate rights over the documents; it’s a lot of responsibility on the adoptive family to get it as right as they can.
 There’s no hard and fast rule on what works and what doesn’t work, but trust in the foster carer; they’ll often be able to give advice on things the child might respond to.

 And then introductions start.
-I know for me, nerves will kick in five minutes before I ring the bell as I see my life changing for the better as I become a dad.
-That’s how my nerves work, but everyone’s different.
-The introductions are usually something like a week or two, depending on the age and experiences of the child; mine will probably be over a couple of weeks, so I’ll be spending a week up there with the foster family (not living with them – a nearby hotel will be my home away from home), and then the foster carers will bring him down to his new town.
+The introductions are usually a week or two, depending on the age and experiences of the child; mine will probably be over a couple of weeks, so I’ll spend a week up there with the foster family (not living with them – a nearby hotel will be my home away from home), and then the foster carers will bring him down to his new town.
 I’ll gradually build up and take over the daily routine, helping him learn – gently and at his pace – to come to me first.
-When he and the carers are down with me, then he’ll gradually be introduced to my flat, and the carers will gradually fade away before going home.
+When he and the carers are down with me, then he’ll be introduced to our home, and the carers will gradually fade away before going home.

 What a privilege I have, to offer that to a child.
 I’m a lucky man, aren’t I?
 In the next part of this series, I’ll talk about the next steps – school and family becoming permanent.